ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 Key                   Description                            Default value if not specified
 ===================== ====================================== =================================
 ``channel``           Channel in which the desired variable  No default (needs to be specified
-                      is stored                              in extra facets or recipe if default DRS is used) ``postproc_flag``     Postprocessing flag of the data        ``''`` (empty string) ``raw_name``          Variable name of the variable in the   CMOR variable name of the
+                      is stored                              as extra facets or in recipe if default DRS is used) ``postproc_flag``     Postprocessing flag of the data        ``''`` (empty string) ``raw_name``          Variable name of the variable in the   CMOR variable name of the